LumeWeb/indexd/rfcs/002_contract_maintenance.md

 - The host is considered "good" (see [Host Scanning](001_host_scanning.md))
 - The contract has data in it
+- The window height of the contract is less blocks away than the renew window

 Assuming these conditions are met we try to renew the contract without increasing the funds or collateral within the contract.
 That is what the refresh